How to Get Started on YouTube The Right Way

 This series will be 5 parts and will include the audio portion of the podcast, a written blog post and special downloadable cheat sheets, outlines and extras.
 I hope this information and the lessons to come will be the push you need to get started on YouTube if you haven’t already!
 Enjoy and make sure to join our Facebook group to keep the conversation going.

 This first post will be the backbone of your channel.
 For this lesson we will discover your why, hone in on your niche and reveal your superpower.
 After finishing this lesson, make sure you head over to Lesson 2 which is all about BRANDING your channel.

 Welcome to the Beauty and the Vlog Podcast Episode 49!
 Here, you will find detailed show notes from the podcast episode discussing how to get started on YouTube.
-To listen to the episode, click on the pink bar above or listen on iTunes or Stitcher (Android).
+To listen to the episode, click on the pink bar below or listen on iTunes or Stitcher (Android).
 While you are there, make sure you subscribe!

-Here are a few things you will learn in this weeks episode:
+Here are a few things you will learn about getting started on YouTube:

 1.)
 The three most important things you need to determine before starting a channel.

 2.)
 A step by step guide on how to find and discover your niche.

 3.)
 What a SUPERPOWER is and how that could be the key to your YouTube success.

 How to Get Started on YouTube Series

 Part 2: How to Brand Your YouTube Channel